WetHat/MarkdownToHtml/Documentation/ConvertTo-NavigationItem.md

 # Description

-Creates HTML elements for a simple vertical navigation bar.
-Navigation content is specified by a flat list of link specification items each of which is converted into an HTML element representing:
-* a clickable link
+Converts a navigation specification to an HTML an element representing a single navigation line in a simple vertical navigation bar.

+Following kinds of navigation links are supported:
+* navigatable links
-* a separator line
+* separator lines
-* a label (without link)
+* labels (without link)

-The generated HTML elements are assigned to the class `navitem` to enable styling in `md-styles.css`.
+The generated HTML element is assigned to the class `navitem` to enable styling in `md-styles.css`.